esdc-devcop/ESDC-Development-Setup/nugetuserguide.md

 **As of June 5th 2020, our (ESDC's) internal NuGet source (through JFrog Artifactory) has been removed.**

-Packages can be stored and shared though other NuGet sources like:
+Packages can be stored and shared through other NuGet sources like:

 * [nuget.org](https://www.nuget.org/)
 * Azure DevOps Artifacts (self managed sources)